-Notes: The height of white bars represents the average payoffs of low-type participants in a particular market for a given fraction of market offers they make.
-Similarly, the heights of the orange and grey bars represent average payoffs of medium and high type players, respectively, conditional on the fraction of offers they make in a market.
+Notes: The height of white bars represents the average payoff of low-type participants in a particular market for a given fraction of market offers they make.
+Similarly, the heights of the orange and grey bars represent average payoffs of medium- and high-type players, respectively, conditional on the fraction of offers they make in a market.